DiamondLightSource/python-copier-template/docs/how-to/lock-requirements.md

 The CI looks for a `dev-requirements.txt` in the root and will pass it to pip as a constraint when installing the dev environment.
 If a package is required to be installed by `pyproject.toml` then `pip` will use the version specified in `dev-requirements.txt`.

+## Updating the lockfile

+1. Open the repo in a devcontainer
+1. Delete dev-requirements.txt
+1. Restart your dev container
+1. Check the tests run
+1. Then run `pip freeze --exclude-editable > dev-requirements.txt`
+1. Check the new file into Git
+1. Push and merge the changes

 ## Removing dependency locking from CI

 Once the reasons for locking the build have been resolved it is a good idea to go back to an unlocked build.
 This is because you get an early indication of any incoming problems.